sheikhfarhan/jellyarr-docker/docs/security-firewall.md

 **Role:** Prevent Lateral Movement \
 **Mechanism:** Firewalld Direct Rules (iptables `DOCKER-USER` chain)

-Since we have a few services exposed to the internet, especially so Jellyfin through a web server (caddy), the idea is to prevent a compromised container from accessing the local home network ("Lateral Movement") and we use a **Software VLAN** strategy.
+Since we have a few services exposed to the internet, especially so Jellyfin, Jellyseerr and Gotify through a web server (caddy), the idea is to prevent a compromised container from accessing the local home network ("Lateral Movement") and we use a **Software VLAN** strategy.
 This is necessary because Docker's default networking bypasses standard Firewalld zones.

 ## 1\.
 The Strategy